 There was no vowel reduction in the classics, but we can think about own way, to consider prosody for English as a natural language.
 The boldface is to highlight the prosodic stress.
 The chevron or hat ˆ marks vowels that would be the shortest, in proximity with prosodically prominent positions.
 We can have them for half-lengths.

 8 You left me sweet, two le_gэ_cies, —

 5 ˆCэ_pa_ˆciэs as the sea,

 In the word “boundaries”, the diphthong does not make two vowels, and it can “add up” with the adjacent short length ˆэ.
 As noted before, we can think about someone who simply likes to talk verses, and not necessarily about pompous presentations for rhymed lines.

-Let us now view the “capital letters” in Houghton sample P90-28: the boldface prosodic highlight above converges considerably; we do not get poetry marked for prosody in print because spoken expression is always, however to an extent — individual.
+Let us now view the “capital letters” in Houghton sample P90-28: the preceding boldface prosodic highlight for the Bequest converges considerably; we do not get prosody marked in print because spoken expression is always, however to an extent — individual.

 To meet an Antique Book —

 In just the Dress his Century wore —